 4. Electrocardiogram (ECG)

-Veterinarians will likely order a electrocardiogram (ECG) to uncover any abnormalities in the rhythm of your dog’s heart, medically referred to as arrhythmias.
+Veterinarians will likely order an electrocardiogram (ECG) to uncover any abnormalities in the rhythm of your dog’s heart, medically referred to as arrhythmias.

-Any patient showing symptoms of problems with their heart will be recommended to have an ultrasound performed, as the ultrasound will allow your dog’s veterinarian to evaluate the heart’s performance abilities.
+Any patient showing symptoms of problems with their heart will be recommended to have an Echocardiogram which is an ultrasound of your dog’s heart.

 Though the veterinary bills for these tests may be hefty, they are all necessary to determine what the best treatment will be for your dog’s CHF.